top of page

 The Importance of Therapy

-Therapy plays a pivotal role in helping autistic children build these crucial life skills.
-Many children on the spectrum struggle with social cues, understanding body language, or knowing how to initiate and maintain friendships.
-These social skills are not innate for many autistic children and must be learned through consistent therapy, such as social skills training.
-This specialized training teaches children how to navigate complex social environments, manage emotions, and form meaningful connections with others.
+Therapy plays a pivotal role in supporting autistic children as they develop vital life skills.
+Many children on the autism spectrum may find it difficult to pick up on social cues, interpret non-verbal and body language, or initiate and sustain friendships.
+For them, they may not be able to acquire these social skills naturally and effortlessly purely through infant and child development while playing with other peers.
+Instead, they require consistent and discrete learning and practice through specialized therapy, such as social skills training.
+This training equips children with the tools to navigate social environments effectively, manage emotions, and create meaningful connections with others.

 The COVID-19 pandemic, however, showcased just how critical regular therapy is.
 During the lockdowns, many therapy sessions were paused or shifted to virtual formats, disrupting the structured support that autistic children need.
 As a result, 36.2% of families reported worsening emotional and social performance in their children after the pandemic lockdowns.
 This stark statistic highlights a significant risk of regression when therapy is interrupted.
 Skills that may have taken years to develop can quickly deteriorate without consistent practice, leaving children less prepared to engage socially.